metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_claim_v1beta1_manifest.md

 Optional:

-- `kubelet` (Attributes) Kubelet defines args to be used when configuring kubelet on provisioned nodes.They are a subset of the upstream types, recognizing not all options may be supported.Wherever possible, the types and names should reflect the upstream kubelet types. (see [below for nested schema](#nestedatt--spec--kubelet))
+- `kubelet` (Attributes) Kubelet defines args to be used when configuring kubelet on provisioned nodes.
+They are a subset of the upstream types, recognizing not all options may be supported.
+Wherever possible, the types and names should reflect the upstream kubelet types. (see [below for nested schema](#nestedatt--spec--kubelet))
 - `resources` (Attributes) Resources models the resource requirements for the NodeClaim to launch (see [below for nested schema](#nestedatt--spec--resources))
-- `startup_taints` (Attributes List) StartupTaints are taints that are applied to nodes upon startup which are expected to be removed automaticallywithin a short period of time, typically by a DaemonSet that tolerates the taint.
-These are commonly used bydaemonsets to allow initialization and enforce startup ordering.
-StartupTaints are ignored for provisioningpurposes in that pods are not required to tolerate a StartupTaint in order to have nodes provisioned for them. (see [below for nested schema](#nestedatt--spec--startup_taints))
+- `startup_taints` (Attributes List) StartupTaints are taints that are applied to nodes upon startup which are expected to be removed automatically within a short period of time, typically by a DaemonSet that tolerates the taint.
+These are commonly used by daemonsets to allow initialization and enforce startup ordering.
+StartupTaints are ignored for provisioning purposes in that pods are not required to tolerate a StartupTaint in order to have nodes provisioned for them. (see [below for nested schema](#nestedatt--spec--startup_taints))
 - `taints` (Attributes List) Taints will be applied to the NodeClaim's node. (see [below for nested schema](#nestedatt--spec--taints))

 <a id="nestedatt--spec--node_class_ref"></a>